starlane-io/starlane/README.md

 # STARLANE
-Starlane is a RESOURCE MESH which can also execute client and server side WebAssembly.
-You can read more about what Starlane is and what it does on Starlane's [about page](http://starlane.io/about/).
+Starlane makes it easy to deploy and interoperate with secure WebAssembly code in the cloud, the edge, desktop, mobile and IoT environments.

+To learn more checkout the [about page](http://starlane.io/about/).

 ## A WORK IN PROGRESS
 Starlane is a work in progress and not ready for production yet, however it is ready for community feedback.

 ## GETTING STARTED